 After Attain, he pursued a different passion by joining Goodwin’s High End, an ultra-high-performance audio and home theater store.
 Years later, he returned to his first and truest love, software.
 Today he works full time for Kindred Cocktails and select web clients.

 Dan’s other passions include driving and racing.
 He instructs for several car clubs, teaching high performance driving at race tracks in the Northeast.
 He is also a member of a race team which campaigns motor-swapped E30 race car in day-long endurance races.
 Is the the creator of Driving Evals, which facilitates high-performance driving school evaluations and is co-inventor of the Skill Level Instruction Program.

 Dan walks his beloved labrador retriever every day, throwing the ball and washing the mud off her.

 In cocktails, Dan has a taste for the complex, challenging, and at times, well, vile.
 He loves amari, the bitter liqueurs from Italy and beyond.
 He toys with flavor combinations, seeks the unusual, and twists classics.
 He also likes a well-made Martini (gin, of course), an Islay scotch neat or a cold beer.

 Zachary Pearson, Editor

-Kindred Cocktails derives revenue from sponsorship and advertising.
-A basic user account is free — now and probably forever.
-As features are added for advanced and professional users, a premium account may be offered.
+Kindred Cocktails derives revenue from sponsorship.
+A user account is free — now and probably forever.

 And relax, Kindred Cocktails does not sell its user database to third parties.